Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Abstract

 \section{Abstract}

-This work considers estimation and forecasting in a multivariate count time series model based on a copula-type transformation of a Gaussian dynamic factor model.
-The estimation is based on second-order properties of the count and underlying Gaussian models and applies to the case where the model dimension is larger than the sample length.
+This work considers estimation and forecasting in a multivariate, possibly high-dimensional count time series model constructed from a transformation of a latent Gaussian dynamic factor series.
+The estimation of the latent model parameters is based on second-order properties of the count and underlying Gaussian time series, yielding estimators of the underlying covariance matrices for which standard principal component analysis applies.
+Theoretical consistency results are established for the proposed estimation, building on certain concentration results for the models of the type considered.
+They also involve the memory of the latent Gaussian process, quantified through a spectral gap, shown to be suitably bounded as the model dimension increases, which is of independent interest.
 In addition, novel cross-validation schemes are suggested for model selection.
 The forecasting is carried out through a particle-based sequential Monte Carlo, leveraging Kalman filtering techniques.
 A simulation study and an application are also considered.